 Dr Hawkes has a research interests in the field of breast cancer with particular focus on breast cancer metastasis and metastatic growth patterns.

-She is currently training to become an IBMS Registration Portfolio Verifier and Specialist Portfolio Examiner.
+She is an IBMS Registration Portfolio Verifier and Specialist Portfolio Examiner.

-She is an elected parent Governor at her local primary school and has represented the Governing body for the past 6 years.
+She was elected as a parent Governor at her local primary school and has represented the Governing body for the past 6 years; recently being appointed as Chair of Governors in Autumn 2019.

 (2009) Paish EC, Green AR, Rakha EA, Macmillan RD, Maddison JR and Ellis IO.
 Three-dimensiional reconstruction of sentinel lymph nodes with metastatic breast cancer indicates three distinct patterns of tumour growth.
 J Clin Pathol, 62(7):617-23